The Naked Brothers Band (TV series): U.S. television ratings

 The film premiered on the network to 2.7 million viewers, and placed the top 10 spot on the Nielsen VideoScan children's non-theatrical DVD charts.
 It was also broadcast four times, producing a total viewership of 14 million.

 When the show debuted on the channel, it aired two episodes, averaging out to a total viewership of 3.7 million.
 The first, "VMA's", drew 3.5 million viewers.
 "Wolff Brother's Cry Wolff" then followed which garnered a total of 3.8 million viewers; the episode gave the channel its most favorable ratings in seven years, and was among the quickest starts for the network.
 It also acquired the channel as favorable for children aged 6–11; Nielsen Media Research calculates—of in that age range—2 million have tuned in to the series' premiere, with 1.3 million watching the following 8 episodes.
 For all ages, most of the first season attracted 2.8 million viewers per week.
 From February 12 to 15 in 2007, repeats for the series garnered 4 million viewers; it was the second most-viewed program on the network, and among the top six shows for the week in the 6–11 and 9–14 age groups.
 According to a PRNewswire article in 2007, the series "quickly became one of the top programs for tweens on television".

 For all ages, the season one TV movie "Battle of the Bands" was quite successful, garnering a viewership of 3.8 million.
 The premiere of the second season TV movie "Sidekicks" aired to a total of 3.6 million viewers, with the season's finale TV movie "Polar Bears" drawing 1.7 million viewers for children aged 6–11; the latter was the second most watched show for the week in that age group.
-The series flourished the most with the debut of the third season TV movie "Mystery Girl", producing a total viewership of 4 million.
+The series reached its peak with the debut of the third season TV movie "Mystery Girl", producing a total viewership of 4 million.
 A month later, the TV movie "Operation Mojo" was broadcast to an audience of 2.8 million viewers.
 When the season three episode "Valentine Dream Date" aired, it was also successful; 3.2 million people watched it.

-Although the show's viewership ratings were still high after three seasons, network bosses wanted the family to shoot 30 TV movies for the fourth season.
-Nevertheless, prior agreements had already been made between Draper, Wolff, and the administration at Nickelodeon that filming would not interfere with the boys' school schedule by shooting 13 episodes each season.
-Network executives chose no longer to conform to the family's demands, prompting Draper and Wolff to cancel the series in 2009.
-Of the cancellation, no details were publicized by either the family or network until Nat disclosed the incident to the press in 2013.
+Although the show's viewership ratings remained consistently high over the course of its full three season run, network bosses wanted the family to shoot 30 TV movies for the fourth season.
+Nevertheless, prior agreements had already been stipulated between Draper, Wolff, and the management at Nickelodeon that filming would not conflict with the boys' school schedule by ensuring production be limited to approximately 13 episodes each season.
+When network executives chose no longer to adhere to these terms, Draper and Wolff opted to cancel the series in 2009.
+Details of the cancellation remained undisclosed by both parties involved until Nat revealed the incident to the press in 2013.